Outriders (video game): Plot

 Shira then explains that she and scientist Dr Abraham Zahedi are trying to trace the source of a mysterious signal originating from the other side of the Anomaly.
 Having recorded the exact frequency of the signal when they first landed, the Outrider heads out to meet Zahedi.
 Zahedi reveals that he possesses the last satellite uplink capable of connecting to the Flores, which remains in orbit with half of the colony's supplies.
 If the colonists can relocate to an area safe from the Anomaly, they can establish a new colony.
 Taking Zahedi and several companions, the Outrider traverses a number of hazardous environments and is finally able to breach the Anomaly and reach the other side, only to find a vast, barren desert littered with derelict human installations but inhabited by a humanoid native species violently hostile to humans, which they call "Ferals".

 As the group continues to follow the signal, they discover the wreck of the Caravel, which has inexplicably reached Enoch before the Flores.
-Upon entering the Caravel, the group learns that after the Flores left Earth, the people left behind were able to rebuild the Caravel with a more advanced engine.
+Upon entering the Caravel, the group learns that after the Flores left Earth, those left behind were able to rebuild the Caravel with a more advanced engine.
 With this engine, the Caravel was able to reach Enoch before the Flores.
-Upon landing, the Caravel colonists encountered a native race they called the Pax, named after their peaceful nature.
-The Pax civilization also kept the strange energy native to the planet in balance, harnessing their own powers from it.
+Upon landing, the Caravel colonists encountered a native race they called the Pax, named for their peaceful nature.
+The Pax also kept the strange energy native to the planet in balance, harnessing their own powers from it.
 The colonists craved this power and feared the Pax using it against them, so they violently subjugated the Pax in a vain attempt to gain their abilities.
 Increasingly abusive and cruel treatment of the Pax progressed to genocide.
-Left with no choice, the surviving Pax converted themselves through a ritual into a form capable of violence to resist and wiped out the Caravel colonists.
-However, this form removes their ability to reason and behave peacefully, which in turn unleashes the unbalanced energies of the planet as the Anomaly across Enoch without the Pax to tend to it.
+Left with no choice, the surviving Pax converted themselves through a ritual into a Feral form capable of violence to resist and wiped out the Caravel colonists.
+However, this form removes their ability to reason and behave peacefully, which allows the Anomaly to form and spread across.
 The signal the Outriders had followed all this time was the Caravel's automated distress beacon.
 The Ferals assault the Caravel, but the Outrider and their group are able to fight them back, allowing Zahedi to signal the Flores to launch its cargo pods.